lpentecost/NVMExplorer/config/README.md

 If custom_cells is set to true, please provide a list of customized cell configurations.
 At a minimum, each customized cell configuration includes the cell type (e.g., "PCM", "RRAM") and a unique name to label the corresponding output files (e.g., "myFancyRRAMCell").

-WIP details per techonology; see nvmexplorer_src/input_defs/cell_cfgs.py for more details
+WIP details per techonology; see nvmexplorer_src/input_defs/cell_cfgs.py for more details #FIXME

 | Option | Description | Applicable Technologies |
 | ------ | ----- | ----- |